A chronology of continued square roots and other continued compositions, through the year 2016: About the format

 \section{About the format}

 Citations are listed 1) in chronological order by year of publication, 2) alphabetically by author last name within a given year, and, if the author(s) published more than one paper in a year, 3a) chronologically when the order of publication is evident, or 3b) alphabetically by journal title.
 Undated references are listed last.
-Where possible, \emph{Mathematical Reviews} (MR) numbers and book ISBNs are provided.
+Where possible, \emph{Mathematical Reviews} (MR) numbers, book ISBNs, and hyperlinks to online sources are provided.
+Hyperlinks and MR numbers between wedge symbols, e.g. $\langle${MR9999999}$\rangle$, indicate that the linked source post-dates the year 2016; for example, a preprint circulated before 31 Dec 2016 might have been published, and therefore reviewed, after that date.
+Most hyperlinks to external sources attempt to take the viewer directly to the article being annotated.